RahulBendre1/legacy-ml-python/README.md

 - shows you the guts of the algorithms in Python
 - sort equivalent for Machine Learning with R by Brett Lantz

  1. Introduction                    17
- 2. Crash Course in Python
+ 2. Crash Course in Python          35
- 3.
+ 3. Visualizing Data                71
  4.
  5.
  6.